anubis-rs/xernel/README.md

 ## TODO
 Things that are still to do:
-- [ ] Implement TODOs and fix FIXMEs
 - [ ] Add doc comments
 - [ ] Rewrite mem module
     - [x] Rewrite the page frame allocator so it uses a buddy allocator